-Residents living in a CPZ can apply for two permits per household.
-In addition, the Mipermit virtual (paperless) permit system will enable you to change your vehicle registrations as many times as you require.
+Residents living in the Beverley CPZ area, may apply for two permits per household.
+In addition, the MiPermit virtual (paperless) permit system will enable you to change your vehicle registrations as many times as you require.

 However, only one vehicle registration will be valid per permit, residents must select the required registration by login on to the virtual permit system to activate the required registration the permit applies to at any given time, through your Mipermit account.

 Residents that require two vehicles to be parked at the same time within the CPZ area will be able to purchase a second permit.

 A resident parking permit is only valid within the town where you live which will be displayed on your permit.
 If you have a valid CPZ resident parking permit, you can park in any bay/space within the CPZ, displaying "Except Resident Permit Holders" or "Resident Permit Holders" on the bay signs.

 Please note: in Bridlington you must park in either Zone A or Zone B as indicated on your permit.

 You must ensure you:

 Please note: having a parking permit does not guarantee that you will have a parking space.

 You must secure your permit on the passenger side of the vehicle’s windscreen so that all the details are clearly visible.
 You are responsible for making sure that the permit can be seen clearly at all times.

 Motorcycle permits must be kept in a safe place (inside your home, not on the motorcycle itself) but have it available to produce on the request of a Civil Enforcement Officer.